marxanweb/general/documentation/docs_user.md

 The Guest user is enabled by default on servers so that you can view projects on other servers as a read-only user.
 This can be changed in the Users window.
 For more information see [Enabling Guest Users](#enabling-guest-users-admin-users-only).
 If the Guest user is disabled on a server then login attempts will fail.

+To log in as a guest user, use the user/password: guest/password.

 #### Users
 The role 'User' is the default role for new registered users in Marxan Web.
 This role can create and manage projects, features and planning grids with some restrictions (they have no delete rights for any of these resources).
 In addition, the Projects window will only show projects belonging to that user (to make it easier for them to find their own projects on a server with lots of other users and projects).
 If a user wants to see all of the other projects on the server, regardless of user, then they can log in as the Guest user (with read-only access).